moraneus/TP-DejaVu/README.md

 * The prediction process generate only one event per time point.
 * No tests were performed for specifications containing op, e.g., x < 10, x <= y or those referring to time units.
   The prediction procedure disregards these operators.

+## Modifying the DejaVu Runtime Verification Tool

+This part provides a detailed guide on how to modify the DejaVu Runtime Verification (RV) tool.
+The primary functions of DejaVu are found in three main source files: [Verify.scala](https://github.com/moraneus/iPRV-DejaVu/blob/master/src/main/scala/dejavu/Verify.scala), [Monitor.scala](https://github.com/moraneus/iPRV-DejaVu/blob/master/src/main/scala/dejavu/Monitor.scala), and [Ast.scala](https://github.com/moraneus/iPRV-DejaVu/blob/master/src/main/scala/dejavu/Ast.scala).

+1. The `Verify.scala` file manages the creation process of the `TraceMonitor.scala` file.
+It generates this monitor based on the user-provided specifications.
+Additionally, it is responsible for executing the resulting `TraceMonitor.scala`.

+2. The `Monitor.scala` file contains common monitoring code used across all properties.
+Importantly, `Monitor.scala` should always be identical to `Monitor.txt` to ensure consistency.

+3. The `Ast.scala` file has a crucial role in parsing the spec file provided by the user.
+It generates the appropriate functions to be run on the `TraceMonitor.scala`.

+### Guide to Modifying

+When `TraceMonitor.scala` is created during the generation process, it uses code templates found in the aforementioned files.
+If you want to modify the final output of `TraceMonitor.scala`, you'll need to make changes in these source files.
+This often involves altering the existing code templates or adding new ones as per your needs.

+### Build a New DejaVu.jar Artifact in IntelliJ

+After making modifications to the DejaVu Runtime Verification (RV) tool, you may want to create a new `dejavu.jar` artifact.
+Here are the steps to do this using IntelliJ:

+#### Pre-requisites

+Before you begin, please ensure you have Scala version 2.11.x installed on your computer.
+DejaVu was developed on Scala version 2.11.12, so using a different minor version may cause unexpected issues.

+#### Steps

+1. **Open Project in IntelliJ**: Navigate to your project directory and open the project in IntelliJ.

+2. **Setup Scala SDK**: Go to `File -> Project Structure -> Global Libraries`, then add the Scala 2.11.12 SDK.

+3. **Create Artifact Configuration**: Go to `File -> Project Structure -> Artifacts`, click on the `+` button, and select `JAR -> From modules with dependencies`.

+4. **Select Module and Main Class**: A new window will appear.
+Select the main module and the main class for the JAR artifact ([Verify.scala](https://github.com/moraneus/iPRV-DejaVu/blob/master/src/main/scala/dejavu/Verify.scala)).

+5. **Finalize Artifact Configuration**: IntelliJ will automatically select the output directory for the artifact (it can be modified by you).
+Click `OK` to save the configuration.

+6. **Build Artifact**: Go to `Build -> Build Artifacts`, select `dejavu`, and then select `Build`.

+The `dejavu.jar` file will be created in the output directory you specified in the artifact configuration.

+#### ⚠️ Important Note on Scala Versions

+DejaVu is based on an older version of Scala (2.11.12).
+If you're using a newer version of Scala, you might encounter compatibility issues.
+Therefore, it's crucial to ensure you have Scala 2.11.x installed and selected as the SDK in IntelliJ before you proceed with the artifact creation.

 ## Experiments for publications